bxie/bxie-academic/content/post/students/index.md

 This information pertains to students applying to DU during the 2025-2026 to start around fall 2026.

 ## Prospective PhD Students
-I plan to recruit 0-2 PhD students to start fall 2026.
+I plan to recruit up to 1 more PhD student to start fall 2026.
 While the DU PhD program has a rolling application process and start date, I prefer PhD students start in the fall to enable a greater sense of community amongst their cohort of PhD applicants.
 However, I recognize other start dates may make sense due to students' circumstances.

 ## Prospective Master's Students
 DU offers the following Master's degrees: [Computer Science MS](https://ritchieschool.du.edu/academics-education/gr-programs/ms-computer-science), [Cybersecurity MS](https://ritchieschool.du.edu/academics-education/gr-programs/ms-cybersecurity), and [Applied Data Science and AI MS](https://ritchieschool.du.edu/academics-education/gr-programs/ms-online-applied-data-science-and-artificial-intelligence).
 I am not involved in reviewing applications for any of DU's Master's programs.
 If you are interested in working with me, please reach out to me after you have been admitted.